VDHG vs DHHF vs GHHF: Which All-in-One ETF Should You Buy?

 DHHF is simpler: 4 underlying ETFs — A200 (37% Australian shares), VTI (40% US total market), SPDW (17% international developed ex-US), and VWO (6% emerging markets).
 No bonds, no hedging.

 This makes DHHF more volatile but also higher-returning over time.
-Since its inception in December 2019, DHHF has outperformed VDHG by roughly 15 percentage points in total return over 5 years.
+Since its inception in December 2019, DHHF has outperformed VDHG by roughly 12.5 percentage points over 5 years.

 GHHF is essentially DHHF with a loan attached.
-It holds the same 4 underlying ETFs in the same proportions, but uses internal borrowing to amplify exposure.
-For every $100 you invest, you get approximately $143–$167 worth of market exposure.
+Same 4 underlying ETFs in the same proportions, but with internal borrowing to amplify exposure.
+Leverage is managed within a 30-40% LVR (loan-to-value ratio) band — BetaShares handles all rebalancing internally, so investors face no margin calls.

 Performance: $10,000 Invested

-DHHF leads by roughly $850 over this period.
+DHHF has led by approximately $1,250 over this period.
 The gap comes from two sources:

 No bonds: DHHF's 100% equity allocation captured more of the 2021 and 2024 rallies